Turks and Caicos Driving Information

 None of the few tourist attractions on Providenciales use the brown sign.

-Driving in some parts of the country, such as Providenciales, can be dangerous.
+Driving in some parts of the country, such as Providenciales, can be somewhat dangerous due to reckless drivers and lack of police enforcement of road rules.
 There are many poor drivers who routinely exceed the speed limits and drive recklessly and without due care and attention.
-This is especially common with Haitian immigrants, many of whom operate illegal, unlicensed taxi services.
-Along with more official looking (usually) illegal 'bus' services, these drivers will stop directly in traffic lanes to pick up additional passengers, and in addition will cut directly in front of you to re-enter traffic or for turning.
+This is especially common with Haitian immigrants, who are the typical operators of illegal, unlicensed taxi services.
+Along with more official looking (usually) illegal mini-van 'bus' services, these drivers will stop directly in traffic lanes to pick up additional passengers, and in addition, will cut directly in front of you to re-enter traffic or for turning.

-Traffic laws, such as speed limits and laws governing the use of round-abouts, are not generally enforced to any significant degree.
+Traffic laws, such as speed limits and laws governing the use of roundabouts, are not generally enforced to any significant degree.
 There are no official statistics, but our estimates are a road fatality rate per 100,000 of 12.7, roughly equal to the United States at 12.3 and significantly higher than the United Kingdom at 2.7.
 Unfortunately, road deaths are on the rise.
 You are advised to be extremely vigilant when driving and give other drivers plenty of space.
-Always be prepared to stop suddenly for illegal taxi-drivers, people cutting in-front, and improper use of round-abouts.
+Always be prepared to stop suddenly for illegal taxis, drivers cutting in front, and improper use of roundabouts.